T-vK/tvoip/README.md

 ### Dependencies (for the audio backend)

 #### If you are on Linux:
 You will need ALSA.

+ - Debian, Ubuntu, Raspbian etc.:
-The packages are usually called `libasound2-dev`, `alsa-base` and `alsa-utils`.
+    The packages are usually called `libasound2-dev`, `alsa-base` and `alsa-utils` on debian-like systems (`sudo apt-get install libasound2-dev alsa-base alsa-utils`).
-If you'Re on Debian, Ubuntu or similar, a simple `sudo apt-get install libasound2-dev alsa-base alsa-utils` should do the job for you.
+ - Fedora and possibly other rpm based distros:
+    You find them as `alsa-lib-devel` `alsa-utils` and `alsa-lib` (`sudo dnf install alsa-lib-devel alsa-utils alsa-lib`)
+ - Other
+    Please use your favourite search engine to find out and report back if you got it to work. :)

 #### If you are on Mac OS X:
 You will need SoX.
 Please go here: [SoX](https://sourceforge.net/projects/sox/files/sox/)